 I have experience with both In-Place Upgrade scenarios as well as the deployment of Feature Updates.
 With In-Place Upgrade Task Sequences, you can make the required steps as part of the Task Sequence.

 When using a Feature Update, however, you need to deploy the dependencies before the upgrade.
-It is possible to add custom actions as part of the Feature Update, but in most cases, it makes things more complicated.
+It is possible to add custom actions as part of the Feature Update, but it makes things more complicated in most cases.

 You can read more about this here: